Angela Merkel opens International Motor Show with climate warning | DW | 12.09.2019

 She spoke briefly on the subject of Dieselgate, saying that consumers simply did not believe car companies any more when they claimed to produce more sustainable vehicles.

-Merkel urged the car industry to invest more resources in producing affordable and sustainable electric cars.
+Merkel urged the car industry to invest more resources into producing affordable and sustainable electric cars.

 "We are still a long way from having 100 percent renewable energy," she said.